end2endzone/end2endzone-hugo/content/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 extFileSplitter is a file splitting and joining application.
 It allows you to split a file to multiple smaller parts for easier management and join them back together later.

-Supported split values are bytes, kilobytes, megabytes, gigabytes or &quot;files&quot; which split the file evenly into the specified amount of files.
+Supported split values are bytes, kilobytes, megabytes, gigabytes or "files" which split the file evenly into the specified amount of files.

 Each file is split into smaller files which have the same name as the original with a sequential number append at the end.
 For instance, big\_file.mp4 will be split into big\_file.mp4.001, big\_file.mp4.002, big\_file.mp4.003, big_file.mp4.004 and so forth.